Current Exhibitions

 Bodies and Souls

-On view now through March 16, 2025
+On view June 21, 2024, through April 20, 2025

 The exhibition Suchitra Mattai: Bodies and Souls explores migration, matriarchy, and materiality.
 Mattai uses found objects, such as vintage saris, to create colorful monumental installations.
 She wraps, braids, stitches, and weaves fabrics together as allegories for historical and personal narratives.
 For her first museum exhibition in Florida and the Southeast, Mattai will premier new installations in conversation with recent works, highlighting the artist’s ongoing investigations of the past and present.